Francisco Oller: Early years

 When Oller was eighteen, he moved to Madrid, Spain, where he studied painting at the Royal Academy of San Fernando, under the tutelage of Don Federico de Madrazo y Kuntz, director of the Prado Museum.
 In 1858, he moved to Paris, France where he studied under Thomas Couture.
 Later he enrolled to study art in the Louvre under the instruction of Gustave Courbet.
 During his free time, Oller, who had a baritone type of singing voice, worked and participated in local Italian operas.
 He frequently visited cafés where he met with fellow artists.
-He also became a friend of fellow Puerto Ricans Ramón Emeterio Betances y Alacán and Salvador Carbonell del Toro, who were expatriates in France because of their political beliefs.
+He also became a friend of fellow Puerto Ricans Ramón Emeterio Betances and Salvador Carbonell del Toro, who were expatriates in France due to their political beliefs.
 In 1859, Oller exhibited some of his artistic works next to those of Bazille, Renoir, Monet, and Sisley.
 For a short time, Paul Cézanne was one of Oller's students, although their professional relationship deteriorated with time.
 By 1865, Oller was the first Puerto Rican and Hispanic Impressionist artist.
-In 1868, he founded The Free Academy of Art of Puerto Rico.
+In 1868, he founded the Free Academy of Art of Puerto Rico.

 Realism Period (1840–1903)

-Oller’s paintings were a big contribution of history during this time.
+Oller's paintings were a big contribution of history during this time.
 His paintings showed conflicts and daily lives of people outside of his home country as well as subjects internally.
 The author Edward J. Sullivan describes in his book, From San Juan to Paris and Back: Francisco Oller and Caribbean Art in the Era of Impressionism:In the normal course of his day, the artist would have observed objects of quotidian use to the slaves and free persons of color with whom he regularly interacted.
 His world was not only the cultivated, Europeanized milieus of the Puerto Rican bourgeoisie, but also the realities of the relatively small city of San Juan, where he was born and where most of his career developed.
 Even during his many years of residence in Madrid and Paris, he would have carried with him the cultural baggage of his place of origin.
 His familiarity with the different strata of society on the Caribbean island of his birth was a constant reality as he intermingled with Realist and Impressionist artists and others who constituted his world on the other side of the Atlantic.
 This aspect of his personality cannot be easily separated from the other.
 Oller was a person of multiple cultural affinities, which allowed him to embrace what he saw abroad, but also to interiorize and reformulate those elements for purposes that conformed to his vision of tropical reality.